johnzeng/vimhome/README.md

 ```

 If you need to use **java completion**, you may suffer from long latency when you open a `.java` at first time, don't worry, it won't take such long latency the next time.
 Maybe you will need a `javac` to compile some jar file that the script needed.

+If you need to use **erlang completion** , you may need to have escript excutable file in your $PATH , which means that you need to install erlang locally so you can have erlang completion.

 # custom keyboard mapping that is different from official plugin